ibm-cloud-docs/devsecops/devsecops-config-github.md

 ![Branch protection rules](images/devsecops_configure-branch-protection_branch_protection_rule.png){: caption="Branch protection rules" caption-side="bottom"}

-4. Enable the option **Do not allow bypassing the above settings** to **prevent** administrators and custom roles with the "bypass branch protections" permission to bypass the required branch protection checks.
+4. Enable the option **Do not allow bypassing the settings** to **prevent** administrators and custom roles with the **bypass branch protections** permission from bypassing the required branch protection checks.

 ![Branch protection rules](images/branch_protection_dont_allow_bypass.png){: caption="Do not allow bypassing the above settings" caption-side="bottom"}

-Currently, warnings are floated in logs if the `Do not allow bypassing the above settings` check is not enabled.
+Currently, warnings are floated in logs if the `Do not allow bypassing these settings` check is not enabled.
 It will not fail the branch protection check till the check is made mandatory by mid March.
 Please enable the check by mid March to prevent failure of pipeline.
 {: note}